Arke-Systems/cs-rate-limit-middleware/README.md

 - `rate-limit-exceeded`: Emitted when the rate limit has been exceeded, and all retry attempts have been exhausted.

+- `rate-limit-encountered`: Emitted when the rate limit has been exceeded, but the request will be retried.

 [1]: https://openapi-ts.pages.dev/openapi-fetch/ "openapi-fetch"
 [2]: https://www.contentstack.com/docs/developers/apis/content-management-api#rate-limiting "Rate Limiting"